Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She loves to write & travel.

-My Night Cream Epiphany!
+My Night Cream Epiphany

-However, not so long ago, as the weather got colder, I found that my skin was getting drier and flakier and that no matter how much day cream I used or how often I exfoliated, I could not get it back to feeling silky smooth and hydrated.
+However, not so long ago, as the weather got colder, I found that my skin was getting drier and flakier.
+No matter how much day cream I used or how often I exfoliated, I could not get it back to feeling silky smooth and hydrated.
 Age had caught up with me!
-An ordinary daytime moisturiser was no longer enough.
-I had to bite the bullet, overcome my prejudice of night creams and go shopping!
+An ordinary daytime moisturizer was no longer enough.
+I had to bite the bullet, overcome my prejudice toward night creams, and go shopping!

-So Why Use A Moisturizer?
+Why Should You Use a Moisturizer?

 Using a Night Cream

-Skin care experts reckon that we should start using a special night moisturizer when we are in our thirties, as our skin begins to age and becomes less resilient over time.
-As it begins to age we notice that fine lines start to appear, that it can appear dull and patchy with flaky areas and that we experience a general loss of skin elasticity.
+Skincare experts reckon that we should start using a special night moisturizer when we are in our thirties, as our skin begins to age and becomes less resilient over time.
+As it begins to age, we notice that fine lines start to appear, that it can appear dull and patchy with flaky areas, and that we experience a general loss of skin elasticity.

-The active ingredients in the night cream can also repair any damage that has been caused during the day from air pollution, wearing makeup, free radicals and exposure to the sun.
+The active ingredients in the night cream can also repair any damage that has been caused during the day from air pollution, wearing makeup, free radicals, and exposure to the sun.

 Choose the Right Night Cream for Your Skin Type

-Parabens are chemicals that are used as preservatives in many cosmetics and it has been suggested by some studies that the use of parabens is linked to breast cancer.
+Parabens are chemicals that are used as preservatives in many cosmetics, and it has been suggested by some studies that the use of parabens is linked to breast cancer.
 If you have concerns over the use of parabens, there are now paraben-free night creams and moisturizers on the market.

 © 2010 CMHypno